 You are very limited to what you can do with a blog hosted by someone else.
 It can even affect how you optimize and make money from your blog.

 If you must choose a free platform to start, then make sure it’s a free WordPress.com website.
 That’s the next best thing to a self-hosted site, and you can still use the helpful WordPress plugins that make life easier for bloggers.
+I highly recommend this WordPress plugin to speed up your website because you will lose visitors if you have a slow website.

 Here are the hosting services I recommend: